Where do your animals come from?

 What should you do if you find an adult cat or a dog?

-If there is no microchip and you are concerned for the animal’s safety you can contact rescues to see if they can help.
-If you contact the council they will take the animal, however council pounds are always full and the ending may not be the one you hoped for.
-For the best outcome, you can continue to care for the pet, bring it into your home and either keep it yourself or find someone in your family or circle of friends and neighbours to adopt it.
-Whatever the outcome it is wise to get the cat microchipped, health checked and desexed to stop the cycle of births.
+If there is no microchip you could take on the responsibility of caring for and feeding the pet.
+If you are concerned for the their safety, rescue organisations like SAFE may be able to help but they are limited in how many animals they can take and are often full.
+You can also contact the council but again they are often full and the ending may not be the one you hoped for.
+The best outcome is for you to continue to care for the pet, bring it into your home and either keep it yourself, or find someone in your family or circle of friends and neighbours to adopt it.
+Whatever the outcome it is wise to get any cat desexed and vaccinated to stop the cycle of births.

 How can I help SAFE?